 The investigated parts of the Leduc Formation in the Rimbey-Meadowbrook Reef Trend and the Southesk-Cairn Carbonate Complex are stromatoporoid- and coral-rich reef core to reef margin lithologies.
-They are pervasively dolomitized and relatively homogenous across the whole study area (Kuflevskiy, 2015; Amthor et al., 1994), except in some reefs in the deepest part of the basin close to the fold and thrust belt, where limestone intervals are interbedded with dolostones (Marquez and Mountjoy, 1996).
+They are pervasively dolomitized and relatively homogenous across the whole study area (Kuflevskiy, 2015; Amthor et al., 1994), except in some reefs in the deepest part of the basin close to the fold and thrust belt, where limestone intervals are interbedded with dolostones

-- The dolomitized reef sections in both aquifers show minor differences in term of the measured rock properties.
+The dolomitized reef sections in both aquifers show minor differences in term of the measured rock properties.
 According to the thermofacies concept, both aquifer systems can be categorized as 'transitional systems' (Sass and Götz, 2012).
-The thermofacies concept was developed for low and mid enthalpy systems and is based on rock property measurements of about 11000 plugs drilled from sedimentary rocks in Central Europe.
+The thermofacies concept was developed for low and mid enthalpy systems and is based on rock property measurements of about

+- 15 11000 plugs drilled from sedimentary rocks in Central Europe.
 According to these findings reservoir characteristics are strongly influenced by the facies type and thus serves to distinguish between hydrothermal, transitional/enhanced and petrothermal systems.
-Transitional systems are defined as mainly low permeable, low to mid enthalpy geothermal reservoirs - with permeability lower than_10-12 m2, where stimulation is needed for economic and technical reasons.
-The main objective of this study is to identify areas and/or depth intervals that are promising for geothermal utilization.
-Based on our current data base, only some areas, notably the extensively dolomitized and highly fractured reef zones (floatstone, packstone and rudstone facies) with permeability values >up to 10-12 m2 and thermal conductivity values 4 W m-1 K-1, are promising reservoirs for hydrothermal utilization.
-Nonetheless, rock property measurements produce - 15 more or less conservative results and represent matrix properties only.
-Including additional information on stress field, secondary porosity and karstification into a 3D structural model will lead to a more detailed reservoir prediction for geothermal reservoirs.
-Furthermore, all rock properties were measured under lab conditions offering a good reproducibility of the results, but need to be corrected for reservoir conditions.
-High temperature analysis are planned to develop correction functions for the Alberta Basin. - 20 The investigated parts of the Nisku Formation are comprised of a variety of lithofacies with variable reservoir properties.20 The only part of the Nisku that possess reservoir properties similar to the Leduc is the dolomitized Zeta Lake Member.
+Transitional systems are defined as mainly low permeable, low to mid enthalpy geothermal reservoirs with permeability lower than 10-12 m, where stimulation is needed for economic and technical reasons. - The main objective of this study is to identify areas and/or depth intervals that are promising for geothermal utilization.
+20 Based on our current data base, only some areas, notably the extensively dolomitized and highly fractured reef zones (floatstone, packstone and rudstone facies) with permeability values up to $10^{-12}$ m and thermal conductivity values > 4 W m-1 K-1, are promising reservoirs for hydrothermal utilization.
+Nonetheless, rock property measurements produce more or less conservative results and represent matrix properties only.
+Including additional information on stress field, secondary porosity and karstification into a 3D structural model will lead to a more detailed reservoir prediction for - 25 geothermal reservoirs.

+The investigated parts of the Nisku Formation are comprised of a variety of lithofacies with variable reservoir properties.
+The only part of the Nisku that possess reservoir properties similar to the Leduc is the dolomitized Zeta Lake Member.

-The measured thermal conductivity values presented in this work are within the range of data sets included in previous studies.
+The measured thermal conductivity values presented in this work are within the range of data sets included in previous

+30 studies.
 Some examples are given in Table 4.
 Further data sets are also listed in Grasby et al. (2012).
 Measurements of thermal conductivity of whole drill cores have shown that thermal conductivity is independent of depth in the study area.
 Additionally, thermal conductivity shows no correlation with porosity.
 Similar findings were made in Jones et al. (1984).
 With the exception of the Hinton-Edson area, no 'hard' data exists for thermal conductivity in the study area.
-Beach et al. (1987) and Jones et al. (1984) provide average thermal conductivity values for different lithologies measured on several-hundred water-saturated core samples with a divided bar apparatus mainly taken from wells in the Hinton-Edson area.
-The data set provided in Beach et al. (1987) represents mean values for different rock types of Mesozoic, Cenzoic and Paleozoic sediments and is more useful for large scale observations.
-Thermal conductivity given for dolomites is about 1 W m-1 K-1 lower than that presented in this work (note: not recalculated for water saturated conditions).
-In Jones et al. (1984), thermal conductivity is given for four geological formation groups.
-Thermal conductivity given for dolomitic limestones fits very well to the results for partially dolomitized limestones shown in Table 3.
-However, the core samples which were used for the thermal conductivity measurements in the Hinton-Edson area are mainly taken from very porous and permeable zones and, in some cases, from very small depth intervals (Jones et al., 1984).
-Therefore, they do not represent all relevant parts of the reservoir.
-The other thermal conductivity values presented in Table 4 are included to demonstrate the variability of this parameter for different facies and/or reservoirs.
-According to Popov et al. (2016), thermal rock properties are critical parameters for thermo-hydrodynamic models and for predicting the lifetime performance of geothermal systems.
-Therefore an accurate determination of thermal properties of each relevant formation is necessary.
+Beach et al. (1987) and Jones et al. (1984) provide average thermal conductivity values for different lithologies measured on severalhundred water-saturated core samples with a divided bar apparatus mainly taken from wells in the Hinton-Edson area.
+The data set provided in Beach et al. (1987) represents mean values for different rock types of Mesozoic, Cenzoic and Paleozoic